 Sometimes you want dessert to round out a meal, but you don’t want anything heavy.
 This sponge cake is the perfect solution for those times.
 The original recipe called for potato starch, which I don’t use, so I substituted cornstarch, and that worked just fine, but feel free to use either.

-Steve’s recipe didn’t call for greasing the pan (and other similar recipes I found online didn’t either), but I recommend greasing the pan as this cake can stick.
+Steve’s recipe didn’t call for greasing the pan (and other similar recipes I found online didn’t either), but I recommend greasing the pan as this cake can definitely stick.
 Perhaps when it’s made with lemon or orange oil, which was an option in his original recipe, the cake would have been easy to remove from the pan.
-(I’ve become a fan of citrus oils in cooking, so I definitely want to try this recipe made with one of those one day—as much for the richness that these oils impart as for testing whether they remove any “stickiness.”)
+(I’ve become a fan of citrus oils in cooking, so I definitely want to try this recipe made with one of those one day—as much for the richness that these oils impart as for testing the “non-stick” factor when they’re included.)

 Gluten-Free Lemon Sponge Cake Recipe